-Achievement- Students score at or above the 90th percentile on the total battery, total math or total reading section(s) of a norm-referenced achievement test.
+Achievement- Students score at or above the 90th percentile on the total battery, total math or total reading section(s) of the MAP Assessment.

 Creativity- Students score at or above the 90th percentile on the total battery score of a norm-referenced test of creative thinking.